Hope for Georgia Moms

 This website aims to:

-• Serve as a state-wide portal for clear, credible, local, and accurate information and encourage collaboration among the task force members thereby reducing duplication of resources.
+• Serve as a state-wide portal for clear, credible, local, and accurate information.

-• Educate women in Georgia about advocacy, pregnancy and postpartum warning signs, and other health related topics
+• Educate women and support persons in Georgia about advocacy, pregnancy and postpartum warning signs, and other health related topics

-• Inform maternal health care providers in Georgia about the importance of effective communication, quality of care and concepts of respectful care.
+• Inform care providers in Georgia about techniques for effective communication, quality of care and concepts of respectful care.

-• Elevate the work of the many members of the Maternal Health Task Force that are engaged in the improvement of maternal health outcomes in academia, public health and community programs and clinical settings.
+• Elevate the work of the Georgia Maternal Health Task Force – who are improving maternal health outcomes through public health, research, community, and clinical initiatives.

 Helpful Resources